 - Provision of greater housing choice including smaller, more affordable houses;

 - More people living within easy access of shops and facilities;

 - An enhanced public transport network to service growing town centres; and

 - Investment in infrastructure, facilities, services, amenity, streetscape and quality urban design in and around town centres.

-The draft Tauranga Urban Strategy has been endorsed by Tauranga City Council for the purposes of public consultation.
+The full draft strategy which has been endorsed by Tauranga City Council for the purposes of public consultation is also available below.

 draft Tauranga Urban Stategy (4mb pdf)

 Help us to guide the future development of our city

 We have been out talking to people about the key proposals in the Urban Strategy.
 We have met with a number of key stakeholders throughout February and March, and have run an online survey to seek initial thoughts from the community.
 Our online survey closed at the end of March, after receiving over 700 responses.
 We will use the feedback received so far to revise the draft Urban Strategy, and will consult on the revised Urban Strategy in late 2018.